 I understand that my inner child is me, but in working with her it helps me to view and treat her as a separate part of myself.
 In this way, I can connect with the child who is stuck in a time when things were dangerous – even life-threatening.

-My inner child is the part of me that reacts, based upon past experiences, rather than responds to the situation at hand.
+My inner child is the part of me that reacts, based upon past experiences, rather than respond to the situation at hand.
 She is the part of me that needs a great deal of love, patience, and understanding.
 She needs to be treated with gentleness and kindness.
 She needs me to listen to her, to reassure her that I will protect her from perceived harm.

 My inner child’s name is Penelope.
 She is sensitive, inquisitive, creative, and smart.
 She is courageous and resilient.
 She has a deep, spiritual connection to animals and nature, and has an affinity for squirrels.
 She also has a stubborn streak.